Exit Interviews, Done Right: A Complete Guide

 What is an exit interview?

-If you’re not sure how to conduct your exit interviews, you can use this guide as a template and modify it as needed.
+If you’re not sure how to conduct your exit interviews, use this guide as a practical framework you can tailor to your organization.

 1. Create your list of questions